Shopify/slate/packages/slate-sections-plugin/README.md

 # @shopify/slate-sections-plugin

-The plugin handles the taking your sections folder, and outputting files that will work in production.
-There are 2 supported sections folder structures.
+The plugin allows developers to create Shopify theme sections from a variety of files contained in a folder, and combines these files into a single liquid section file for use on Shopify servers.

 ## How to use